deviprasad80/hello-world/FAQ.md

 -------------------------------------------------------------------------------------------
 ## Q:How does SONiC support link aggregation?

 **A**: SONiC supports link aggregation usig "teamd" container.
-SONiC uses [libteam] (http://libteam.org/) as the LACP implementation.The configuration is stored in the configuration database.
-Please refer to the [configuration!] (https://github.com/Azure/SONiC/wiki/Configuration) samples here to configure the port-channels.
+SONiC uses [libteam](http://libteam.org/) as the LACP implementation.The configuration is stored in the configuration database.
+Please refer to the [configuration](https://github.com/Azure/SONiC/wiki/Configuration) samples here to configure the port-channels.

 -------------------------------------------------------------------------------------------
 ## Q:What is the main task of a daemon?